 The Company may terminate this offering at any time without notice and in such case the Company will not be required to accept later subscriptions.
 Closings may occur from time to time as determined by the Company.

-This offering is available to residents of British Columbia only, although the Company reserves the right to accept subscriptions from non-residents of British Columbia from time to time.
+This offering is available to residents of British Columbia and Ontario, although the Company reserves the right to accept subscriptions from non-residents of British Columbia and Ontario from time to time.